ChingWhee/tp/docs/team/weiliangng.md

   + What it does: Consolidates shared ingredient logic for Inventory and Recipe classes.
   + Justification: Promotes code reuse and consistent functionality across catalogues.
   + Highlights: Uses `getCatalogueLabel()` for dynamic context and separates UI (ConflictHelper) from core logic.
+  + Challenges: The refactoring was challenging as it required extensive changes to existing code.

 + **New Feature**: Ingredient Quantity Adjustment via `editItem()`